fbpic/fbpic/README.md

   interpolation errors.
 * The particle pusher uses the Vay algorithm.

-For more details on the algorithm, see the `docs` folder.
+For more details on the algorithm, see the `docs/article` folder.

 Since this is only a proof of principle, the implementation has important shortcomings :

-* Unoptimized code written entirely in Python (using Numpy for matrix operations)
+* Unoptimized code written entirely in Python.
+(However, the code does call BLAS and FFTW for computationally intensive parts.
+If available, it will also use Numba)
 * Single-processor only

 Installation
 ---------

 Standard installation with `setup.py` (i.e. `python setup.py install`).

+Numba is not required for the code to run, since it is somewhat difficult to install on MacOS.
+However, if it is installed, the code will automatically detect it and use it.
+This can result in up to an order of magnitude speedup.

+Instructions for installing Numba on MacOS can be found in `docs/install`